Welcome to the first post in a new series: Mythology Mondays.

-Every Monday, I highlight a different Greek myth that has woven its way into the Turning Creek series.
-The first book, Lightning in the Dark, is out now.
-If you pay close attention to the details, you will see where some of the elements and history of the series originated.
+Every Monday, I will highlight a different Greek myth that has woven its way into my series.
+If you pay close attention to the details, you will see where some of the elements and history of the Turning Creek series originated.